https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 The Court refused the application based on the seriousness of the allegations and the fact that he did not apply to the Permanent Secretary of the Ministry of Home Affairs to leave Guyana.

-The judge refused the application after hearing arguments from Deputy Solicitor General, Shoshanna Lall that Mr Brutus has 240 pending charges for financial crimes.
+The judge refused the application after hearing arguments from Deputy Solicitor General, Shoshanna Lall that Mr Brutus has 240 pending charges of financial crimes.

 Head of SOCU, Fizul Karimbaksh and Assistant Police Commissioner, Calvin Brutus when he was admitted to practice at the Guyana Bar.

-“It defies logic,” Justice Persaud remarked yo which Ms Lall said “it does indeed, Your Honour”.
+“It defies logic,” Justice Persaud remarked to which Ms Lall said “it does indeed, Your Honour”.

 Mr Brutus went on annualized leave in July and was afterwards placed on administrative leave.

-Mr Daniel’s said “no comment” when asked by Demerara Waves whether he would be appealing Justice Persaud’s decision.
+Mr Daniels gave “no comment” when asked by Demerara Waves Online News whether he would be appealing Justice Persaud’s decision.